Safety

 Q20) Would a Graduated Driving Licence for young drivers reduce accidents?

-Q21) Do older drivers have a higher collision rate compared to middle-aged drivers?
+Q21) Do older drivers have a higher casualty rate compared to other drivers?

 Q22) Why do older drivers have collisions?
 And how do these contributory factors compare to all car drivers?